PixelStoriesEngine/pixel-stories-docs/src/content/docs/features/map-editor.md

 </div>

 ## Collisions

 The way Pixel Stories handles collisions is by simply drawing collision boxes into the map.

+In the example below, the player is bounded within the box and cannot walk right through trees.

 <div style="max-width:275px">

 ![](../../../assets/images/map-editor-6.png)

 </div>